 Pulmonary Embolism symptoms vary based on the size and location of the clot but generally include:

 - Difficulty breathing or shortness of breath

 - Coughing up blood

 - Abnormal sweating

 - Severe pain in the chest and/or back

 - Loss of consciousness

-The best way to prevent a PE may be to watch for the signs of deep vein thrombosis.
+The best way to prevent a Pulmonary Embolism may be to watch for the signs of deep vein thrombosis.
 Those include:

 - Swelling in the arms and legs, especially if the extremity becomes warmer than usual